Copyright © 2016

 "Well lad, I hear you joined the toffs.
 I would lay me silver you are real happy about that."

-"Not at all Mister Sharpe.
+"Not at all Mister Grey.
 I was quite happy before they started all this.
 What do I do now and why do I have two uniforms?
-Seems a bit of a waste to me Mister Sharpe."
+Seems a bit of a waste to me Mister Grey."

 "Well lad, the coat with the tails is your everyday one.
 The other short one is for formal dress like in the Mess.
 Do you want some help?
 I've nothing to do but wait to escort you to the Mess."